SACHSTech/processing-cpt-edriclai-solo/README.md

 4. Input "wws" (costs 100 mana):
 Inputting "wws" summons a rain of arrows that continues for a specified duration.
 Each arrow inflicts minimal damage upon contact with an enemy.

+### Obstacles
+New obstacles will appear at every level, offering distinct advantages or disadvantages to the player and enemies.
+Your task is to navigate the enemy towards the appropriate obstacles.

+Yellow: Wall Cell

+The yellow obstacle represents a wall.
+While the player can move through walls unhindered, enemies cannot.
+If an enemy contacts a wall, it will immediately explode.

+Blue: Speed Cell

+The blue obstacles provide speed boosts.
+Players do not gain any speed enhancement from these cells, but enemies do.
+Upon contact with a blue cell, an enemy receives a permanent speed boost.

 ## Scoring
 The current level is displayed at the top left of the screen, along with a record of your inputs, remaining lives, and mana.
 You start with a total of 10 lives, and losing all lives results in a game over.
 Mana is capped at 200, and holding down the mouse button regenerates it.
 The level advances when all enemies in the current level are defeated.